DFiantHDL/DFHDL/doc/formal/Connectivity.md

 * `:=` Mutability.
 Can be applied many times for. `<>` can be applied once for ???
 * In the future `<>` will be used to connect mult-port-multi-directional interfaces.
 * Opposed to VHDL/Verilog, we do not need to go through 'signals' to connect ports, but there are some limits to what is permitted.
+* In many times it is possible to use the port directly, and `<>` shouldn't be used
+* Each port has two sides: External and Internal.
+To access the external side we reference the port from outside of the design.
+To access the internal side we reference the port from inside the design.